Federal Immigration Violations Defense Lawyer

 A lot of people just take the position, well, I just want to be deported, and I'll never come back again.
 But the feds don't do that.
 If they charge you with a federal criminal offense, they're first going to get a conviction on your record, and then they're going to try to punish you.
 A lot of times, that punishment is through custody.

-Really what they're trying to do is (1) punish you; (2) deter you from coming back to the country again for fear that you will be charged again with an illegal immigration federal criminal offense and given even more federal time in custody.
+Really, what they're trying to do is (1) punish you; (2) deter you from coming back to the country again for fear that you will be charged again with an illegal immigration federal criminal offense and given even more federal time in custody.
 Further, in my opinion, they're trying to set things up a lot of times so you can never get back in the country again because you're getting these convictions for illegally coming in.

 Therefore, if you ever try to seek asylum, naturalization, get your green card, and eventually become a citizen, you're blocked from doing so by these felony federal immigration criminal charges on your criminal record that you can't get off.